What is Enso (ENSO)?

 TLDR

-Enso (ENSO) is the native token of Enso Network, a decentralized infrastructure layer designed to simplify building applications that work across multiple blockchains.
+Enso (ENSO) is the native token of Enso Network, a decentralized infrastructure layer designed to simplify complex interactions across multiple blockchains and DeFi protocols for developers, wallets, and AI agents.

-1. Core Purpose: It acts as a shared execution layer, translating developer intents into complex, cross-chain actions without requiring deep integration work for each protocol.
+1. Solves Integration Complexity: It acts as a shared execution layer, translating user intents into onchain actions across different protocols without requiring custom integrations for each one.

-3. Token Utility: The ENSO token is used for network governance, staking for security (validation), and delegating to validators to earn a share of network fees.
+3. Token Drives Network Utility: The ENSO token is used for network governance, staking for security (validation), and delegating to validators to earn a share of network economics.

 Deep Dive